grafana/grafana/docs/sources/installation/configuration.md

 - Custom configuration from `$WORKING_DIR/conf/custom.ini`
 - The custom configuration file path can be overridden using the `--config` parameter

-> **Note.** If you have installed Grafana using the `deb` or `rpm`
-> packages, then your configuration file is located at
-> `/etc/grafana/grafana.ini` and a separate `custom.ini` is not
-> used.
-This path is specified in the Grafana
-> init.d script using `--config` file parameter.
+**Note:** If you have installed Grafana using the `deb` or `rpm` packages, then your configuration file is located at `/etc/grafana/grafana.ini` and a separate `custom.ini` is not used.
+This path is specified in the Grafana init.d script using `--config` file parameter.

+**Debian and Ubuntu:** When you upgrade Grafana, the default `grafana.ini` is overwritten.
+We recommend that you save your custom config changes in a file named `<grafana_install_dir>/conf/custom.ini`.
+This allows you to upgrade Grafana without risking losing your configuration changes.

 **macOS:** By default, the configuration file is located at `/usr/local/etc/grafana/grafana.ini`.

 ## Using environment variables

 All options in the configuration file (listed below) can be overridden using environment variables using the syntax:

 ```bash
 GF_<SectionName>_<KeyName>